Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: IGR in Detail, with Application to a Simulated Experiment With Interference

-In the second vignette, we illustrate how to use IGR for an experiment where we expect interference, which occurs when one individual's treatment affects a different individual's outcome \citep{Rosenbaum2007-xe}.
+\paragraph {The challenge of interference} Interference occurs when the treatment assigned to one observational unit affects the outcome of a different unit.
 Interference is often present with behavioral interventions, where information can diffuse or spill over along social ties \citep{Valente2012-fj, Cai2015-kn, Kim2015-dk}.
-When interference is present, a common target treatment effect estimand is the total average treatment effect, or a comparison of the average outcome if everyone were to receive treatment versus if everyone were to receive control \citep{Hudgens2008-os}.
-Failing to properly account for interference can make estimates of the total treatment effect both biased and imprecise \citep{Eckles2017-sr}.
+When interference is present, a common target treatment effect estimand is the global average treatment effect, or a comparison of the average outcome if everyone were to receive treatment versus if everyone were to receive control \citep{Hudgens2008-os}.
+Failing to properly account for interference can make estimates of the global average treatment effect both biased and imprecise \citep{Eckles2017-sr}.
 This in turn can result in misleading conclusions (e.g., false nulls) and misinformed recommendations for policy-making (e.g., failure to implement an effective intervention).

 A common approach to controlling interference is to use cluster randomization, where randomization is done on the cluster level such that all individuals in the same cluster receive the same treatment \citep{Hayes2017-bn}.
-Given enough separation between clusters, there is likely no spillover between different treatment arms, and comparing treated to control clusters can give an unbiased estimate of the total average treatment effect.
+Given enough separation between clusters, there is likely no spillover between different treatment arms, and comparing treated to control clusters can give an unbiased estimate of the global average treatment effect.
 However, it may sometimes be difficult to identify clusters that are sufficiently separated to avoid any inter-cluster interference.
 In other cases, it may be possible to identify a few large clusters that are well-separated, such as villages that are far apart geographically.
 However, randomizing only a few clusters leads to low power, especially if there is strong intra-cluster correlation on prognostic covariates.
 Often, for clusters that form organically, individuals within a cluster are more similar than those in different clusters, so intra-cluster correlation is expected.